Ready to Flamingle: DIY Pink Flamingo Costume

 DIY flamingo costume by southern lifestyle blogger Stephanie Ziajka from Diary of a Debutante, DIY pink flamingo costume tutorial, flamingo Halloween costume, cute DIY Halloween costumes, diy costumes for adults

-Repeat with as many half-boas as you like, making sure to set aside one half-boa for the flamingo’s neck/head.
+Repeat with as many half-boas as you like, making sure to set aside one half-boa for the flamingo’s neck and head.
 For reference, I used 4 1/2 full feather boas for my skirt, making 9 total knots.
 Try to make sure you tie them somewhat evenly, so there aren’t any conspicuously long or short skirt flaps.
 A little length variety adds fun texture, though, so don’t be too particular about it.

 DIY flamingo costume by southern lifestyle blogger Stephanie Ziajka from Diary of a Debutante, DIY pink flamingo costume tutorial, flamingo Halloween costume, cute DIY Halloween costumes, diy costumes for adults